pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 Notice how the list of last documents registered is updated real-time, we'll be using [PubNub's Storage and Playback](https://www.pubnub.com/products/storage-and-playback/) functionality to implement that.

 The hash of the file and the Blockchain receipt given by Tierion is stored in RethinkDB, a NoSQL database with real-time capabilities.
-When Tierion alerts us that a block of hashes has been processed, using [RethinkDB's changefeed](http://rethinkdb.com/docs/changefeeds/javascript/), we update the verification page (and the list of verified documents) in real-time:
+When Tierion alerts us that a block of hashes has been processed, using [RethinkDB's changefeed](http://rethinkdb.com/docs/changefeeds/javascript/) we update the verification page (and the list of verified documents) in real-time:

 ![Confirming Hash](https://raw.githubusercontent.com/pluralsight/guides/master/images/6963ff66-7806-417c-9b58-063c23946054.gif)

-Once the hash is anchored to the Blockchain, we can check it using sites like [Block Explorer](https://blockexplorer.com) or [Blockchain.info](https://blockchain.info) and get the receipt in PDF format using jsreport-core.
+As you can see, once the hash is anchored to the Blockchain, we can check it using sites like [Block Explorer](https://blockexplorer.com) or [Blockchain.info](https://blockchain.info) and get the receipt in PDF format using jsreport-core.

 You can also verify that a file has been certified in the Blockchain by selecting the *Verify* option: